gideondk/sentinel/README.md

 `?**`: Sends a command to all connected sockets, resulting in a list of events from all connected sockets.

-Simple server metrics are available through the `connectedSockets` and `connectedHosts` commands, returning a `Task[Int]` containing the corresponding count.
+Simple server metrics are available through the `connectedSockets` and `connectedHosts` commands, returning a `Future[Int]` containing the corresponding count.

 # License
 Copyright © 2014 Gideon de Kok